vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps eCom API.
 These headers provide useful metadata about the merchant's system, which help Vipps improve our services, and also help in investigating problems.

-**Important:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).

 | Header                        | Description                                  | Example value       |
 | ----------------------------- | -------------------------------------------- | ------------------- |
 | `Merchant-Serial-Number`      | The merchant serial number                   | `123456`            |